timmy224/NBA_Analysis/readme.md

 Note: PER generated from Basketball Reference's player and team data differs from the PER value taken from ESPN.
 Basketball Reference and ESPN have different PACE values.

 ### Data Clean & Prep
 PER was calculated for all players from 1998 - 2019, but this project focused on the top 12 individuals of minutes played for each team.
-By taking only the top 12 minutes played players, this helps account for any roster changes or inactivity throughout the season due trades, injuries, etc.
+By taking only the top 12 minutes played (MP) players, this helps account for any roster changes or inactivity throughout the season due trades, injuries, etc.

 ### Player Efficiency Rating Formula
 ```sh